Linear response beyond hydrodynamic poles: An effective theory of many poles

 \subsubsection{Charge, polarisation and magnetisation susceptibilities}

-{ Let us derive the correlators from our effective theory given in \eqref{Eq:EffectiveEquations} and see if we arrive at the desired result (i.e. \eqref{Eq:TotalChargeCorrelator}).
-We begin by considering zero frequency but non-zero $\vec{k}$, corresponding to the hydrostatic limit.
-If we choose our coordinates such that $u^{\mu}=(1,\vec{0})$, which we shall do henceforth, we can readily solve our effective equations for the charge current corrrelators.
+{ Let us derive the correlators from our effective theory given in \eqref{Eq:EffectiveEquations} and see if we arrive at the desired result (i.e.~the expressions of \eqref{Eq:TotalChargeCorrelator}).
+We begin by considering zero frequency but non-zero $\vec{k}$, roughly corresponding to the hydrostatic limit.
+If we choose our coordinates such that $u^{\mu}=(1,\vec{0})$, which we shall do henceforth, we can readily solve our effective equations for the charge current correlators.
 We make note of the following identifications at non-zero frequency and wavevector

 where we have chosen $\vec{k}=(k,0)$ as these will be useful throughout the following sections.}